NikosAlexandris/i.landsat8.swlst/README.md

 [Low]

+- Implement a median window filter, an another option in addition to mean.
 - Profiling
 - Implement a complete cloud masking function using the BQA image.
 Support for user requested confidence or types of clouds (?).
 Eg: optios=